Gage-Technologies/gigo-documentation/workspace/resources_specified/resources_specified_3.md

 ### **Restrictions On Resources**

-There are two groups of restrictions on resources based on the type of user creating the workspace config.
+There are two groups of restrictions on resources based on the type of user creating the DevSpace config.
 A free user can allocate up to 3 CPU cores, 4GB of Memory (RAM), and 10GB of Disk space.
 However, a premium user can allocate up to 6 CPU cores, 8GB of Memory (RAM), and 50GB of Disk Space.

 </br>

-A non-premium user can still use a workspace config that has resources allocated for a premium user, however, the workspace config will reduce down to the max allocatable resources for the free user (3cpu, 4mem, 10disk).
+A non-premium user can still use a DevSpace config that has resources allocated for a premium user, however, the DevSpace config will reduce down to the max allocatable resources for the free user (3cpu, 4mem, 10disk).